- <div style="background-image:url(/live/image/gid/113/width/1600/height/300/crop/1/30190_stage_and_crowd.rev.1453389896.png)"/>

-The main festivities will begin on Friday, May 9 and will continue through Saturday afternoon, May 10.
-Some families will choose to arrive early and participate in many activities; others will prefer to attend only the Commencement ceremony on Saturday morning.
-We look forward to welcoming you whenever you arrive.
+The main festivities will begin on Friday, May 8.
+Some families will choose to arrive early and enjoy campus one last time; others will prefer to attend only the Commencement ceremony on Saturday morning.

-Immediate and extended family members are invited to the following events:
+Immediate family members are invited to the following events:

-Lake Forest College’s Commencement will be held at Ravinia Festival Park, a covered, open-air facility some 11 miles south of the campus in Highland Park, Ill.
-Commencement begins at 10:45 a.m. and ends at approximately 1:00 p.m.
+Lake Forest College’s Commencement will be held at Ravinia Festival Park, a covered, open-air facility approximately 11 miles south of the campus.
+The address is 200 Ravinia Park Road, Highland Park, IL.
+Commencement begins at 10:15 a.m. and ends at approximately 12:30 p.m.

 The College does not provide transportation to Ravinia, but train service for the 15-minute ride from Lake Forest to the Braeside stop near Ravinia is available through the Metra Union Pacific North Line.
 Please visit www.metrarail.com for more information.

-Children aged three years and under may sit in the lap of an accompanying adult for the ceremony and will not require a ticket.
+Small children who can sit in the lap of an accompanying adult for the ceremony will not require a ticket.
 Please note that the Pavilion is approximately a two block walk from the parking lot.
 Should you plan to use a stroller for your child, it must collapse and fit under the seats in the Pavilion.
-(Strollers must not be parked in the aisles due to fire code regulations.)
+(Strollers can not be parked in the aisles due to fire code regulations.)
 In keeping with the College’s agreement with Ravinia Festival Park, children will not be allowed to run around the facility.

 The outdoor pavilion at Ravinia has a concrete floor that typically keeps temperatures ten degrees cooler than outside the shelter.
 Combined with the wind off of Lake Michigan, the result is a very cold environment.
 Warm clothing and shoes, winter coats, hats, and gloves, and blankets are recommended for guest comfort, especially for children and grandparents.

-The deadline for graduates to have moved out of the residence halls is noon on Sunday, May 11.
+The deadline for graduates to move out of the residence halls is noon on Sunday, May 10.